PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 This model is based purely on empirical observations.
-The :math:`I(U)` dependence is more complicated, but takes the "running" of the resistane with the temperature into account:
+The :math:`I(U)` dependence is more complicated, but takes the "running" of the resistance with the temperature into account:

 .. math::